thainx/react-native-app-starter/README.md

 * Redux Saga to handle asynchoronous actions
 * styled-components to customize the UI
 * Formik to handle forms' state
-* Ramda for utility functions
+* Lodash for utility functions